 What did you observe that was different from the case with the default MTU (Steps 7-9)?

+For case 1 with 1624 first PC1 R1 only 2 fragments cos mtu 1500 but thereon btw R1 and R2 and R2 to R3 we have 4 fragments because of 500 s2/0 mtu.

 From the saved Wireshark data on Router1 Serial2/0 interface, find the IP datagram N=1024) that is fragmented at the router interface only.
 Include the complete datagram before fragmentation and include all fragments after fragmentation.
 For each fragment of this datagram, determine the values of the fields in the IP header that are used for fragmentation (Identification, Fragment Offset, Don’t Fragment Bit, More Fragments Bit).

 Repeat above but select the IP datagram (N=1624) that was fragmented at the PC1 interface (from Wireshark capture at PC1) and then again at Router1 interface (from Wireshark capture at Router1 (N=1624).
 Show data of both fragmentation operations (i.e., at PC1 and then at Router1).
 Observe the value of the MF flag in each fragment and how it is set for the fragments as they flow from one link to the next.
 What happens with the fragment that had MF=0 set on PC1 interface when it is transmitted by Router1 on S2/0 interface?

+Remains same by following the fragment offset

 Why does IP not set the DF bit for UDP transmissions?
+Because the IP can perform fragmentation.

 Exercise 3-b.
 TCP and IPv4 Fragmentation